 Vaping vs. Smoking

 Inhaling smoke of any kind is dangerous to one’s health.
 Cigarette smoke contains over 7,000 chemicals and more than 100 of them are known to be poisonous or carcinogenic (cancer-causing).
 The toxic effects of cigarette smoke are no longer debated science.
-While cannabis smoke contains significantly less chemicals, it does still contain considerable amounts of ammonia, tar, benzene and carbon monoxide – all considered toxic or carcinogenic.
+While cannabis smoke contains significantly less chemicals, it still contains considerable amounts of ammonia, tar, benzene and carbon monoxide – all considered toxic or carcinogenic.
 These harmful chemicals are a byproduct of combusting plant materials, and exist in the smoke created by lighting the plant on fire.
 As we will discuss later, vaporizing removes the need for such high heat and combustion, greatly reducing smoke and its associated dangers.

 Smoking is known to be a direct cause of many kinds of cancer including cancers of the lungs, mouth, throat, tongue, larynx, stomach, colon, pancreas, liver and blood (leukemia).
 According to the National Cancer Institute (NCI), most of the cancer-causing substances in cigarette smoke are in the tar.
 Tar also causes damage that can lead to lung obstructive diseases like emphysema and bronchitis.
 Nicotine alone does not have any of these harmful effects, which is why e-cigarettes are considered the most effective method to quit smoking cigarettes.
 They help the patient wean off nicotine addiction with none of the negative health consequences of smoke inhalation.